Acronyms

 - Advantages

-- Cohort studies are far cheaper and easier to perform than randomized controlled trials.
+- Cheap and easy - cohort studies are far cheaper and easier to perform than randomized controlled trials.
 Nowadays, entities that provide healthcare (e.g. governments, HMOs, insurance companies) maintain large databases of medical information on their clients, providing researchers with an enormous amount of data that can be used to perform studies with minimal effort and resources.

-- Outcomes with a low incidence (< 3%) can be evaluated.
+- Low-incidence outcomes - outcomes with a low incidence (< 3%) can be evaluated.
 This may be unfeasible in a randomized controlled trial because it requires a very large number of participants.

-- Able to evaluate exposures that would be unethical in a randomized controlled trial.
+- Unethical exposures - cohort studies can evaluate exposures that would be unethical in a randomized controlled trial.
 For example, no trial is going to randomize patients to smoking or other known carcinogens.

-- Able to evaluate exposures that would be impractical in a randomized controlled trial.
+- Impractical exposures - cohort studies can evaluate exposures that would be impractical in a randomized controlled trial.
 For example, it would be impossible to randomize people to drinking alcohol or abstinence, as these behaviors are unlikely to change overnight.

-- Able to evaluate associations between conditions and outcomes.
+- Medical conditions and outcomes - cohort studies can evaluate associations between medical conditions and outcomes.
 You can’t randomize people to diseases like rheumatoid arthritis or ulcerative colitis, so the only way to look for a link between these conditions and an outcome like cancer or heart disease is with observational data.

 - Disadvantages